mlgnez/omniscient-public/README.md

 ## how do i install this?
 Simply install PyCharm Community Edition and load the program, install python 3.9 in the settings menu, and install any package that is required.
-I'm far too lazy to make a requirements.txt file, so good luck.
+I'm far too lazy to make a requirements.txt file, so have fun.
+Also, you need to create a CosmosDB in Azure.
+Then, get all of the values and put them in cosmos.py.
+Good Luck!